ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 View this data in chart form at http://covid19va.net.

-NOTICE:  You are free to reuse this data, however, please note this repository is neither maintained by, nor affiliated with, the Virginia Hospital & Healthcare Association (VHHA).
+NOTICE:  You are free to reuse this data.
+However, this repository is neither maintained by, nor affiliated with, the Virginia Hospital & Healthcare Association (VHHA).